timfox456/myresume/Tim-Fox-Resume.md

   * Lead Engineer for AI Startup
   * Used BERT, AlBERT, RoBERTa, and others to extract meaning from legal and technical documents.
-  * Used Generative AI including ChatGPT to generate similar output
+  * Used Generative AI including GPT-3 (ChatGPT) to generate similar output
   * Used PyTorch (Deep Learning), HuggingFace and SentenceTransformers for transformation
   * Developed AI/ML models for applying transformed vectors to Understand Meaning
   * Extracted features from images and videos using Computer Vision Algorithms
   * Developed Python application to perform AI service wrapped with Flask container
   * Used dask, CUDA, GPU, TPU for parallelization
   * Interfaced with Relativity for E-discovery integration for AI component
+  * Developed Chatbot with Utterance NLU, dialog management.
+  * Used deep reinforcement learning for training algorithm
   * Deployed models using AWS, Azure, and GCP.
+  * Used Azure Databricks and Spark for Data Transformation and Large Scale Model Deployment

 **Wake Forest University** (Winston Salem, NC):
-  **Part-Time AI Research**:  01/2020 - Present
+  **Part-Time AI Research**:  01/2020 - 12/2022

   * Performed research on application of NLP techniques to Genomics
   * Developed scalable ways to process large genomic corpus
+  * Used Genetic Algorithms and Deep Learning approaches to solve problems
   * Implemented AI/DL work using Tensorflow, Keras, Python, R
   * Received grants from NSF, NIH
+  * Created Probabilistic Models
   * Used AWS to implement solution.

 **CreaTek Solutions, Inc**, http://www.createksolutions.com/ (Austin, TX):
   **Scalable AI Consultant**:  (2005-12/2018)
   **Projects**:

-**Macy's Online**, (San Francisco, CA):
+**Macy's Online**, (San Francisco, CA):  Consulting Data Engineer 02/2017 - 01/2019

-  * Implemented ML Serving architecture using Kubernetes
+  * Designed ML Serving architecture using Kubernetes
-  * Implemented Rasa based conversational AI chatbot
+  * Implemented Rasa based conversational AI chatbot with Utterance classiication and NLU
-  * Implemented Keras model for entity recognition and extraction
+  * Implemented Tensorflow/Keras model for entity recognition and extraction
   * Trained and deployed predictive text model for online and mobile.
   * Developed CV models for extracting features from images
   * Implemented on Google CLoud Platform (GCP)

-**Wal-Mart**, (Bentonville, AR):
+**Wal-Mart**, (Bentonville, AR): Consulting Big Data Architect 11/2015 - 01/2017

   * Developed CV model analysis of images from camera data source.
   * Architected a Hadoop-based solution for a customer-centric view of all Wal-Mart purchases on all channels (online, brick-and-mortar, etc)